 New research published by our researchers in the scientific journal JACC could prevent the need for amputation in people suffering from a disease called critical limb ischemia.

 Critical limb ischemia (CLI) is a serious condition which occurs when the arteries in the limbs become blocked, dramatically reducing blood flow to the feet and legs.
 Up to 30 per cent of patients with CLI eventually have to have the affected limb amputated.

-Watch our video where the lead researcher and a vascular surgeon explains the research.
+our video where the lead researcher and a vascular surgeon explains the research.
+VIDEO

 Magnetic resonance imaging (MRI) or computerised tomography (CT) scans are used to image the main arteries in the affected limb so that a surgeon can understand which area of the artery needs to be operated upon.
 However, these scans are not perfect – they cannot give the surgeon information about the smallest blood vessels in the legs, or be used to tell how much blood is actually being sent to the limb's muscle.

 Kings College London and St Thomas' Hospital, London have developed a new way of mapping blood delivered to the leg muscle immediately after operations on people with severely reduced blood flow to their limbs.

 Mr Bijan Modarai, who led the research, said: "Here at Guy's and St Thomas' NHS Foundation Trust we treat over 500 people with critical limb ischemia each year.
 By using this new imaging technique we hope to be better placed to offer the best possible treatment to people suffering from this disease and therefore reduce the likelihood of limb amputation."

 Valerie Ellis, 70 from Dartford, had surgery in 2015 to treat critical limb ischemia in her right leg.